EnableX/One-to-One-Video-Calling-Open-Source-flutter-Application/README.md

 - Go to Main.dart and change the following:

 ```
- /* To try the App with Enablex Hosted Service you need to set the kTry = true When you setup your own Application Service, set kTry = false */
+ /* To try the App with Enablex Flutter web/mobile Hosted Service you need to set the kTry = true When you setup your own Application Service, set kTry = false */

      public  static  final  boolean kTry = true;